oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Compliance Solutions.md

 - Allows patching known vulnerabilities in one place, instead of having to secure each individal web app.
 - Provides application admins better assurance of protection against threats & intrusions.

+WAF on Application Gateway is based on Core Rule Set (CRS) 3.1, 3.0, or 2.2.9 from the Open Web Application Security Project (OWASP).

+The WAF **automatically updates** to include protection against new vulnerabilities, without requiring additional configuration.
+- WAF can protect against common attacks such as SQL injection & XSS.

 ## Describe Network Segmentation with Azure Virtual Networks
 Network segmentation supports the zero trust model & defense in depth.